Train RNNยค

 parameters will be differentiated, whilst model.hidden_size

-Likewise, by default, eqx.filter_jit
+Likewise, eqx.filter_jit

 will look at all the arguments passed to make_step